jdlph/Path4GMNS/docs/source/usecases.md

 Note that [requests](https://pypi.org/project/requests/) (2.21.1 or higher) is needed for you to proceed downloading.

 ## Get the Shortest Path between Two Nodes
-Find the (static) shortest path (based on distance) and output it in the format of a sequence of node/link IDs.
+Find the (static) shortest path per travel time or distance and output it in the format of a sequence of node/link IDs.

+### Shortest Path in terms of Travel Time
+By default, find_shortest_path() will return the shortest path according to the travel time.
 ```python
 import path4gmns as pg